AppleWin/AppleWin/linux.md

 There is an initial [libretro](https://docs.libretro.com/development/cores/developing-cores/) core.

 Keyboard works, but a lot of keys overlap with RetroArch shortcuts.
+In the latest version the keyboard has been disabled and only the retro joypad works.

 Video works, but the vertical flip is done in software.